-To maximize the efficiency of early ZS testing, we recommend drawing opaque objects starting with those closest to camera and then working further away.
+To maximize the efficiency of early ZS testing, Arm recommends drawing opaque objects starting with the objects closest to camera and then working further away.
 Render transparent objects from back-to-front in a second pass.

 4.5.1 Early ZS tested quad percentage